 Criteria for Free and Reduced-Price Meal Benefits

 The following criteria will be used to determine a child’s eligibility for free or reduced-price meal benefits:

-Household income that is at or below the income eligibility levels listed on Free and/or Reduced Meal Program FAQ web page.
+- Household income that is at or below the income eligibility levels.

 For those households that qualify for free or reduced-price meals based on income, an adult in the household must complete the free and reduced-price meal application.
-To obtain benefits quicker complete the application online at www.mesquiteisd.org/lunchapp.
-Or turn a paper application in to MISD Service Center at 800 E. Kearney, Mesquite, TX 75149, during office hours (M-F 8:00 a.m. - 4:00 p.m.) or to your child’s school.
-Allow 10 working days for the application to be processed.
-Until notified please send money or a sack lunch to school with your child.
-Those adults filling out the application will need to provide the following information:
+To obtain benefits quickly complete the application online at www.mesquiteisd.org/lunchapp.
+Those adults completing the application will need to provide the following information: